-Use of railroad properties in this corridor is mostly limited to opportunities for sharing corridors and rights-of-way.
-The Authority will reach agreement with each private or public railroad or asset owner and will not involve operation on tracks used by operating railroads in this corridor.
+Use of railroad properties is mostly limited to opportunities for sharing corridors and rights-of-way.
+The Authority will reach agreement with each private or public railroad or asset owner, and with the sole exception of the entry into the Transbay Terminal in San Francisco, will not involve operation on tracks used by operating railroads.
+Areas of likely agreement include the Caltrain corridor from San Francisco to San Jose, the LOSSAN corridor from Los Angeles to Anaheim, grade-separated structures crossing rail lines, spurs or other property along the entire line, and longitudinal use of portions of freight rail right-of-way between Fresno and Bakersfield.

-Use of public lands is generally limited to grade-separated crossings of public roads and highways and use of rail facilities designed for the HST.
+Use of public lands is generally limited to grade-separated crossings of public roads and highways and use of rail facilities designed for the HST such as SF Transbay and San Jose Diridon stations.
 Agreements will be reached with each public owner on terms and conditions of use.

-The Phase 1 System will provide service from San Francisco to Anaheim; the Full System will include extensions to Sacramento and San Diego.
+The Phase 1 System will provide service from San Francisco to Anaheim; the Full System (Phase 2) will include extensions to Sacramento and San Diego.